AbhisekGanguly/share-app/README.md

 SMTP mail servers have been set up to allow user to send emails to anywhere without any restrictions, can send email as different person as well, maintaining annonimity.

-# Find the Project here; https://share-app-proj.herokuapp.com/
+### Find the Project here: https://share-app-proj.herokuapp.com/